vvilhonen/rust-crosscompiler-arm/README.md

 So it should be able to run `cargo build` on most projects out of the box.
 The path `/source` is a volume where you can mount a Cargo project from the host machine.

+Docker image is automatically build and published once a week, so this "stable" rust compiler it is always update-to-date with the official one.

+## Sample

+You can see this Docker image in action in this project: https://github.com/dlecan/generic-dns-update

+Look at Travis build scripts.

 ## Why ?

 To setup a full cross-compiling environment is complicated.
 You need: